okahwaji-tech/agents/docs/materials/math/probability-theory.md

 The distinction between independence and dependence in token sequences represents one of the most fundamental concepts in language modeling, with profound implications for model design, computational efficiency, and predictive performance.
 Understanding when independence assumptions are reasonable and when they are violated is crucial for developing effective language models and interpreting their behavior.

-Two random variables X and Y are independent if P(X, Y) = P(X) × P(Y), or equivalently, if P(X|Y) = P(X) and P(Y|X) = P(Y).
+Two random variables $X$ and $Y$ are independent if $P(X, Y) = P(X) \times P(Y)$, or equivalently, if $P(X|Y) = P(X)$ and $P(Y|X) = P(Y)$.
 Independence implies that knowledge about one variable provides no information about the other.
 In the context of language modeling, independence between tokens would mean that the probability of each token depends only on its own intrinsic frequency, not on the surrounding context.

 However, natural language exhibits extensive dependencies between tokens at multiple levels of linguistic organization.
 Syntactic dependencies ensure that sentences follow grammatical rules, semantic dependencies ensure that words combine meaningfully, and pragmatic dependencies ensure that discourse is coherent and appropriate for the context.
 These dependencies are what make language meaningful and predictable, but they also make language modeling computationally challenging.

 The simplest language models, such as unigram models, assume complete independence between tokens.
-In a unigram model, P(w₁, w₂, ..., wₙ) = ∏ᵢ P(wᵢ), meaning that each word's probability depends only on its frequency in the training corpus.
+In a unigram model, $P(w_1, w_2, \ldots, w_n) = \prod_i P(w_i)$, meaning that each word's probability depends only on its frequency in the training corpus.
 While computationally simple, unigram models fail to capture even basic linguistic patterns such as word order or syntactic constraints, resulting in incoherent generated text.

 N-gram models introduce limited dependence by conditioning each token on the previous $n-1$ tokens.
 A bigram model assumes: